Toronto Couples Therapist, Family Therapist and Psychotherapist

-I am a father of three amazing young adults.
+I am a father of three amazing young adults in Toronto.
 Above all else, being a parent is the most important role in life for me.
 Creating a healthy positive family is a difficult task.
 It is also one of the most satisfying and at times most frustrating responsibility.

 I have always enjoyed children.
 As a teenager, I began working with “troubled children” at summer camps progressing from counsellor to camp director in my early twenties.
 I found that combining the love of the outdoors and a sense of community made a wonderful environment to teach children important life lessons about themselves and others.

 As I began to study psychology and then social work at university, I worked with “difficult youth” in group homes, treatment centres and juvenile detention.
 It opened my eyes to many tragic situations.
 At the same time it was inspiring for me to witness how some young people overcame huge obstacles.

 Eventually I turned my attention to learning about how families worked.
 I wanted to learn how to help parents create families that provided the best atmosphere for launching healthy children into adulthood.
 I studied extensively as a couples and family therapist and have worked intensively with couples, adolescents and their families.